scoskey/m0037/notes.md

 For example, if we are studying group theory then our signature should include a $\cdot$ symbol of arity $2$, if we are studying order theory then our signature should include a $<$ symbol of arity $2$, etc.

 With the lexicon established, we naturally wish to focus on just the well-formed expressions in that lexicon, and assign meaning to these well-formed expressions.
 Unfortunately this is still not always possible.
-To see this, consider the well-formed expression $+x\forall y$, which in infix notation translates to $x+(\forall y)$.
+To see this, consider the well-formed expression $+x\forall yz$, which in infix notation translates to $x+(\forall yz)$.
 Although this is meaningless, you may check that it uses each symbol's arity correctly.
 (Contrast this with the simpler situation in propositional logic.)

 **Definition** Let $\mathcal L=\set{f_i,R_j}$ be a signature of first order logic.